bradly0cjw/chatGPT-discord-bot/README.md

 2. Navigate to the directory where you installed the ChatGPT Discord bot
 3. Run `python3 main.py` to start the bot

-## Step 3: Run the bot with docker
+## Step 3: Run the bot with Docker

-1. Build the Dcoker image & Run the Docker container `docker compose up -d`
+1. Build the Docker image & Run the Docker container `docker compose up -d`
 2. Inspect whether the bot works well `docker logs -t chatgpt-discord-bot`

    ### Stop the bot: